 Michigan Sea Grant coastal storms project

 Michigan Sea Grant’s Coastal Storms Project is helping communities prepare for future extreme storms.
-Click here to read about the project and learn about potential steps communities can take to lessen the effects of extreme storms.
+Click here to read more about the project.

 The Great Flood of 1986